mossgreen/mossgreen.github.io/_posts/2020-02-05-AWS-Services-Databases.md

 DynamoDB is a NoSQL database servcie.
 It's a global service, partitioned regionally and allows the creation of tables.

+DynamoDB is best suited to big data, advertisement technologies, gaming, mobile applications, time-series data, logs, IoT, and other applications where **heavy write** performance, **reduced latency**, and a **dynamic schema** are required.

 - A **Table** is a collection of items that share the same partition key (PK) or partition key and sort key (SK) together with other configuration and performance settings.
 - An **Item** is a colelction of attributes (up to 400KB is size) inside a table that shares the same key structure as every other item in the table.
 - An **Attribute** is a key and value - an attribute name and value.
+- A **primary key** is a mechanism to uniquely identify each item in a table.
+Two types of primary key:
+  - Partition key = hash key
+  - Partition key and sort key= composite primary key

 E.g.,